hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/gcp.md

 The GCP implementation of the memory cache is handled by [Google Cloud Memorystore services](https://https://cloud.google.com/memorystore).
 Specifically using [Memorystore for Redis](https://https://cloud.google.com/memorystore/docs/redis).

-The [Memorystore for Redis Overview](https://cloud.google.com/memorystore/docs/redis/redis-overview) provides a high level description of the implementation options for the memory cache.
+[Memorystore for Redis Overview](https://cloud.google.com/memorystore/docs/redis/redis-overview) provides a high level description of the implementation options for the memory cache.
 A primary differentiator is Basic Tier and Standard Tier.
 The primary difference is that the Standard Tier offers [high availability](https://cloud.google.com/memorystore/docs/redis/high-availability)] where instances are always replicated across zones and provides 99.9% availability SLAs (note that reading from a replica is not supported).
-A lower testing or sandbox environment could use the Basic Tier, however, a production level environment should always use Standard Tier to gain the HA features that coincide with the other external services in the Terraform Enterprise platform.
+A lower testing or sandbox environment could use the Basic Tier, however, a production level environment should always use Standard Tier to gain the HA features that coincide with the other external services in the *Terraform Enterprise* platform.

 Memorystore for Redis service supports [realtime scaling of instance size](https://cloud.google.com/memorystore/docs/redis/scaling-instances).
 You can start the size off in a smaller range with some consideration of anticipated active load, and scale up or down as demand is understood with the aid of [monitoring ](https://cloud.google.com/memorystore/docs/redis/monitoring-instances).